fstxz/sjconv/README.md

   --help, help      display usage information
 ```

+## Installing

+Binaries for Linux are available in [releases](https://github.com/fstxz/sjconv/releases).

 ## Building from source

 Install [rustup](https://rustup.rs/) if you haven't already, then execute the following commands: